Four Day Paris Itinerary

 Les Deux Magots

-Dine at Les Deux Magots, one of the oldest Paris cafes, where Ernest Hemingway, Pablo Picasso, Jean-Paul Sartre and many other renowned figures frequented.
+Add Les Deux Magots to your Paris itinerary.
+Dine at one of the oldest Paris cafes, where Ernest Hemingway, Pablo Picasso, Jean-Paul Sartre, and many other renowned figures frequented.
+Also, if weather permits reserve a table outside.

 Visit the Eiffel Tower at night when it shimmers in gold.